 From this point of view, the human self is all otherness — the otherness of these great physical and cultural processes.
 Note the two parts of this phrase: 1) the human self is; and 2) what it is is otherness.
 The self is characterized by this fundamental ambiguity.
 We are, but the self is not a thing in itself, but an ever changing, yet enduring process.
 Because this process is enduring and has continuity we can put together an autobiography, we can tell the story of our life.
 But to write a really complete autobiography, one would have to include reference to the great natural processes in which the small process of our life was engendered and is sustained.

-To experience our being as “part and parcel of everything,” is to experience our self as Nature.
+To experience our being as “part and parcel of everything,” is to experience it as Nature.
 In the various traditions of nonduality, the equivalent experience is expressed as being one with Tao or God or other such terms.
 The main point I wish to present in this article is that when we understand Nature as the all-encompassing, it means that Naturalism offers the same possibilities of experience as the great spiritual traditions.
 Our ideas and words are different, but the experience is the same.
 This experience, along with the deepening of our understanding of the world that can accompany it, is Naturalistic spirituality’s equivalent of “the pearl of great price.”

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.